Baldomo/makesh/README.md

 2. can produces files and skip running if files are already present
 3. can ignore present files and run anyway ("force")
 4. can call other targets before (or after) doing whatever it needs to do
-5. can depend on boolean conditions (see API)
+5. can return and be skipped arbitrarily (see API)
 6. uses utility functions provided by `makesh`
 7. provides its own documentation with special comment syntax